gabrieldelisle/Best-Buddies/README.md

 # Fine-tuning

-We used the Deep Fashion database to fine tune VGG19 in the file fine_tuning.py To use this script, you need to download :
+We used the Deep Fashion database to fine tune VGG19 in the file fine_tuning.py

+To use this script, you need to download:
 - the folder img here http://mmlab.ie.cuhk.edu.hk/projects/DeepFashion.html
 - the file list_category_img.txt here http://mmlab.ie.cuhk.edu.hk/projects/DeepFashion.html